-- If the password mode is chosen, the password must be programmed prior to setting the Protection Mode Lock hits
+- If the password mode is chosen, the password must be programmed prior to setting the Protection Mode Lock Bits.

-- Once the Protection mode is selected, the following OTP Configuration Register bits are permanently protected from programming and no further changes to the OTP register bits is allowed:
+- Once the Protection Mode is selected, the following OTP configuration register bits are permanently protected from programming and no further changes to the OTP register bits is allowed:

 - CR1NV[5:2]

 - CR2NV

 - CR3NV

 - CR4NV

+- ASPR

-- ASPR - PASS
+- PASS

 - NVDLR

 - If an attempt to change any of the registers above, after the ASP mode is selected, the operation will fail and P_ERR (SR1V[6]) will be set to '1'.

-The programming time of the ASP register is the same as the typical page programming time.
+The programming time of the ASP Register is the same as the typical page programming time.
 The system can determine the status of the ASP register programming operation by reading the WIP bit in the Status Register.
-See "Status Register 1" on page 60 for information on WIP.
-See "Sector protection states summary" on page 88.
+See Table 21 for information on WIP.
+See "Sector protection states summary" on page 73.

-9.4.2 Persistent protection bits
+8.2.5 Persistent Protection bits

-The persistent protection bits (PPB) are located in a separate non-volatile flash array.
+The Persistent Protection Bits (PPB) are located in a separate non-volatile flash array.
 One of the PPB bits is related to each sector.
-When a PPB is '0', its related sector is protected from program and erase operations.
+When a PPB is 0, its related sector is protected from program and erase operations.
 The PPB are programmed individually but must be erased as a group, similar to the way individual words may be programmed in the main array but an entire sector must be erased at the same time.
 The PPB have the same program and erase endurance as the main flash memory array.
 Preprogramming and verification prior to erasure are handled by the device.

 Programming a PPB bit requires the typical page programming time.
-Erasing all the PPBs requires typical Sector Erase time.
-During PPB bit programming and PPB bit erasing, status is available by reading the Status Register.
+Erasing all the PPBs requires typical sector erase time.
+During PPB bit programming and PPB bit erasing, status is available by reading the Status register.
 Reading of a PPB bit requires the initial access time of the device.